 Why You Should Avoid Wearing Tight Compression Stockings

 Extra Large Compression Socks play a vital role in managing venous diseases, venous ulcers, and averting thromboembolic diseases in the legs’ deep venous system.
 Although they can look very easy to apply, they have the potential to cause a lot of damage if they are worn inappropriately.
 Cases of the pressure being unevenly distributed or in excess could cause skin breakage, especially in patients who are older, malnourished, or have brittle, thin skin.
 There is, therefore, need for careful application, assessment, and monitoring of compression stockings.
-When using compression socks, you need to understand that one size does not fit all.
+When using compression stockings, you need to understand that one size does not fit all.

 If you use your compression socks incorrectly, it is most likely that there may be a problem.
 Incorrect use of compression pantyhose, whether in patient care facilities or hospitals, could also result from wearing the wrong stocking size.
 The side effects of wearing tight compression stockings is usually borne out of incorrect use.
 Unlike most people think, wearing compression stockings can hurt you, especially if you are not wearing them the right way.
 You will definitely experience some unpleasant side effects, which could lead to complications if the stockings are not removed immediately.